dongsubs/PDF_splitter_by_Barcode_with_Java/README.md

 - developed by Lee, Dong Sub (이동섭) 2021
-- Free and opensource software, so my own code is realsed as apache v2 license
+- Free and opensource software, so my own developed code is released as apache v2 license
 - everyone can use my own developed code freely but there is no warranty or legal responsibility to me at any conditions.

 - purpose